Background

-WSSC Water purchased the adjacent property at 241 Lastner Lane, which currently includes an existing dwelling.
+WSSC Water purchased the adjacent property at 241 Lastner Lane, which includes an existing dwelling.
 As part of the project scope, this dwelling will be demolished.
-Incorporating the additional area into the site will help reduce construction costs, provide a safer working environment for crews, and enhance WSSC Water’s ability to maintain the facility in the future.
+Incorporating the additional area into the site will help reduce construction costs, provide a safer working environment for crews and enhance WSSC Water’s ability to maintain the facility in the future.

 Project Scope